ircv3/ircv3-specifications/extensions/capability-negotiation.md

 handling this capability was successful.

 The capability identifier set must be accepted as a whole, or rejected entirely.
+The order of capabilities within the list is not significant.

 Clients SHOULD ensure that their list of requested capabilities is not too long to be replied to with a single ACK or NAK message.
 If a REQ's final parameter gets sufficiently